FDA approves updated Covid-19 vaccines for limited groups as US cases continue to rise

 By Jamie Gumbrecht, Deidre McPhillips, Brenda Goodman, CNN

-(CNN) — The US Food and Drug Administration approved updated Covid-19 vaccines but for a more limited group: adults age 65 and older and younger people who are at higher risk from Covid-19.
+(CNN) — The US Food and Drug Administration approved updated Covid-19 vaccines Wednesday, but for a limited group: adults 65 and older, and younger people who are at higher risk from Covid-19.

 “FDA has now issued marketing authorization for those at higher risk: Moderna (6+ months), Pfizer (5+), and Novavax (12+).
 These vaccines are available for all patients who choose them after consulting with their doctors,” US Health and Human Services Secretary Robert F. Kennedy Jr. said in a post on X.

+The vaccines have been updated to target coronavirus strains circulating more recently.

-Kennedy said in this post that he had promised “to keep vaccines available to people who want them, especially the vulnerable,” but the move may limit access to Covid-19 shots for people who were routinely able to get them in the past.
+Kennedy said in this post that he had promised “to keep vaccines available to people who want them, especially the vulnerable,” but the narrower approval may limit access to Covid-19 shots for people who were routinely able to get them in the past.

-Emergency use authorizations for Covid-19 vaccines are rescinded, Kennedy said Wednesday, which means Pfizer’s Covid-19 vaccine is no longer available for children younger than 5.
-Moderna’s vaccine is approved for children as young as 6 months, but only if they have an underlying condition that puts them at higher risk.
-The FDA had already approved Novavax’s Covid-19 vaccine, but only for people 65 and older and those 12 and up who have at least one underlying condition that puts them at higher risk of severe illness.
+Emergency use authorizations for Covid-19 vaccines are rescinded, Kennedy said Wednesday, which means Pfizer’s Covid-19 vaccine, Comirnaty, is no longer authorized for children younger than 5.
+Moderna’s Spikevax vaccine is approved for children as young as 6 months, but only if they have an underlying condition that puts them at higher risk.
+The FDA had already approved Novavax’s Covid-19 vaccine — the only protein-based, non-mRNA vaccine available in the US — but only for people 65 and older and those 12 and up who have at least one underlying condition that puts them at higher risk of severe illness.

+The president of the American Academy of Pediatrics said Wednesday’s FDA actions could be a barrier to vaccination.

+“Any parent who wants their child vaccinated should have access to this vaccine; today’s unprecedented action from HHS not only prevents this option for many families, but adds further confusion and stress for parents trying to make the best choices for their children,” Dr. Susan Kressly said in a statement.
+“Parents and pediatricians, together, make the best decisions to protect children’s long-term health.”

-In May, Kennedy announced that the US Centers for Disease Control and Prevention would no longer recommend Covid-19 vaccines for healthy children or pregnant women.
-The CDC’s immunization schedule was updated to reflect that children would be able to get the vaccines after consulting with a health care provider — what’s known as “shared decision-making.”
+Approved vaccines are available after they’ve been recommended for use by the CDC.
+Kennedy previously announced that the agency would no longer recommend Covid-19 vaccines for healthy children or pregnant women.
+The CDC’s immunization schedule was updated to reflect that children would be able to get the vaccines after consulting with a health care provider, known as “shared decision-making.”
 For pregnant women, there is no recommendation.

 Last week, the American Academy of Pediatrics broke from the CDC to recommend Covid-19 shots for infants and young children.
 The American College of Obstetricians and Gynecologists also reaffirmed support for Covid-19 vaccination during pregnancy,